shanghai financial district skyline at dusk , high angle view

 What costs does the grant cover?

-• a stipend (a fixed regular sum, paid as an allowance) to allow you to pay toward normal expenses associated with a semester or summer internship in China, Japan, and other cities in Asia
+• a stipend (a fixed amount paid at the beginning of your trip) to help you cover the normal expenses associated with a semester or summer internship in Asia such as food

 • an internship placement fee